For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student is required to provide a thread in response to the provided prompt for each one.
 Each thread must be at least 400 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads in at least 200 words.
-(MLO: E)
+(CLO: E)

 Ethics Paper: Proposal Assignment

 The student will present a proposal for the Ethics Paper that identifies the specific topic of the paper, a suggested thesis statement for the paper, and at least 10 sources for the paper.
 The paper must address a topic related to leadership character and ethics.
 This assignment must be less than 1.5 pages and follow current APA format.
-(MLO: A, B, D)
+(CLO: A, B, D)